-In 2013, as a part of internal controls development project, the processes with material impact on financial reporting were defined and risks threatening the reliability and accuracy of financial reporting were assessed in a coordinated manner.
-Changes in internal and external environment were taken into account as part of the process.
+As a part of internal controls development project, the processes with material impact on financial reporting have been defined and risks threatening the reliability and accuracy of financial reporting assessed in a coordinated manner.
+Possible changes in internal and external environment are always assessed and processes updated accordingly.